hpehl/wado/README.md

   <wildfly-version>  A single WildFly version or version range

 Options:
   -u, --username <username>              The username of the management user [default: admin] -p, --password <password>              The password of the management user [default: admin]
       --standalone                       Build standalone images only
       --domain                           Build domain controller and host controller images only --chunks <chunks>                  Build the images in chunks of this size.
 If not specified, the images are built in one go.
-  -h, --help                 Print help
+      --wildfly-branch <wildfly-branch>  The WildFly branch to build from (only used for dev builds) [default: main] --hal-branch <hal-branch>          The HAL console branch to build from (only used for dev builds) [default: main] -v, --verbose                          Print build output directly to stdout instead of using progress spinners (useful for CI)
-  -V, --version              Print version
+  -h, --help                             Print help -V, --version                          Print version
 ```

 **Examples**